sandialabs/Albany/README.md

 Ths nightly build results for the Trilinos and SCOREC libraries and the *master* and *tpetra* branches of Albany are posted on the Albany CDash site.
-Further, the results of the regression test suite of both branches on an SMP server are presented on the CDash site at [http://my.cdash.org/index.php?project=Albany](http://my.cdash.org/index.php?project=Albany)
+Further, the results of the regression test suite of both branches (gathered on a SMP server) are presented on the CDash site at [http://my.cdash.org/index.php?project=Albany](http://my.cdash.org/index.php?project=Albany)

 The regression test suite is contained within the Albany repository in the directory: